mbakhoff/htmlbasic4/readme.md

   here it will just look at the parameter order - "FirstName" is the first field in the name, thus the first parameter must be the value of firstName that we're looking for etc.
 * finally, it will look at the return type - you can ask for a single object or a whole list

-See the [Spring Data docs](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods) for all keywords.
+See the [Spring Data docs](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods) for all the keywords.

 ### Transactions and managed entities